Station-Manager/serial/README.md

 reader goroutine exits.
 A graceful close (via `Close()`) may cause the channel to close without sending any error.

+You can also combine `Errors()` with higher-level supervision logic.
+For example, a long-running service might store the port in a struct and restart it when a non-nil error arrives on the error stream.

 ## Error structure

 This package consistently wraps errors using the